-Many people begin teaching and/or assessing in the further education and skills sector, then decide to teach in a school.
+Many people begin teaching and/or assessing in the further education and training sector, then decide to teach in a school.
 There are some benefits, e.g. longer holiday periods, however, the contact time with learners might be higher per week than teaching in a college or a university.

 Some FE organisations collaborate with schools to offer vocational subjects and although you might be employed by an FE provider, you might go into a school environment to teach.

 For some teachers, the transition from FE to a school can be easy.
 However, for others it takes time to adjust to the different age ranges and the challenges they may bring.